ionic-enterprise/tutorials/docs/native-solutions/auth-connect/react/popup-vs-current.md

 to perform the following tasks:

 - Determine if the application is running on the web.
+- If so:
-- If so, call a process that will examine the extra parameters for the URL.
+  - Call a process that will examine the extra parameters for the URL.
     - If parameters exist, this was a successful login, and the parameters are used to construct an `AuthResult` which is stored in the session vault.
     - If parameters do not exist, this was a logout and the session vault is cleared.
+  - Continue navigation to the appropriate page within the application.

 ## Let's Code